1. Home

 • Comfort: A zoned-system allows you to address the hot or cold spots that can arise with a central system.
 That’s greater comfort in every room.

-• Zoning: Mini-split heat pumps can be operated in a zoned system, allowing you to direct your climate control where you need it when you need it.
+• Zoning: Mini-splits allow you to direct your climate control where you need it when you need it.
+Heat pump zoning can boost comfort and efficiency.

 • Quiet: Mini-split air handlers are typically very quiet.